MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 #### Support duration

-Office LTSC 2024, including Project and Visio, will receive five years of Mainstream Support.
+Office LTSC 2024, including Project and Visio, receive five years of Mainstream Support.
 After this period, there will be no Extended Support for these products.
 For more information, see [Microsoft Lifecycle Policy](/lifecycle/).

 ## What changed in Office LTSC 2024?